Skip to content

 Where the Problem Bites Hardest

-• HF (3–30 MHz): Coax runs are often 0.2–0.8 λ; CM easily resonates somewhere in‑band.
+• HF (3–30 MHz): Coax runs are often 0.2–0.8 λ; CM can resonate somewhere in‑band.

-• 50 MHz (6 m): Still very sensitive; many ignore chokes here and pay in noise and skewed patterns.
+• 50 MHz (6 m): Still sensitive; many ignore chokes here and pay in noise and skewed patterns.

 Ineffective (or Misunderstood) Mitigations